-By Friday at 1500 hours at the latest, a programme for the work of the Storting in the following week should be posted and made available on paper or in electronic form.
+By Friday at 1500 hours at the latest, a programme for the work of the Storting in the following week should be made available to the Members.
 The programme shall give information about which days there are to be sittings, when the sittings shall start, and appointed voting times.
-The preliminary order of business for the sittings should be posted and simultaneously made available on paper or in electronic form.
+The preliminary order of business for the sittings should be simultaneously made available to the Members.